One of the more dazzling floats in the West Indian Parade over the Labor Day Weekend

 The Bergen County Firemen’s Home Association August Barbecue at the NJ Firemen’s Home August 15th, 2021:

-After the barbecue was over, I decided to head back to Downtown Boonton to explore the downtown on a weekend and get some stretching for my legs and back in before the long ride home.
+After the barbecues were over, I decided to head back to Downtown Boonton to explore the downtown on a weekend and get some stretching for my legs and back in before the long ride home.
 Downtown Boonton, which has been discovered by the artists and hipsters is going through a major change as we speak.
 There is so much to see and do.

 Downtown Boonton, New Jersey is showing a new rebirth from the local shops of the past to new restaurants, galleries and shops popping up all over the downtown.
 Known for the local ironworks that once made this a company town, somehow this small hamlet was discovered by artists and galleries have been popping up on the main street.